Ultimate Crab Rangoon

 Instructions

-Invite all of your friends and create an 'assembly area'.
-Place some wax paper on a cookie sheet.
-Center the bowl of crab mix in the middle and give everyone a paper plate to work on.
-Once a wonton is created, line them up on the cookie sheet.
+• Now it's time to invite all your friends (or family) and set up an 'assembly area.'
+Cover a cookie sheet with parchment or wax paper, then place the bowl of crab mixture in the center.
+Give everyone a paper plate to work on, and as each wonton is assembled, line them up on the cookie sheet, ready for frying.

 Notes